In Astro 481 you will learn every step involved in a successful observing run at the UW's Manastash Ridge Observatory (MRO). You will:

 The Instrument and The Sky (30%): Characterize the ccd camera at MRO, observe standard stars, and determine extinction and transformation coefficients.
 You will each be required to prepare an individually written report on your results.

-Variable Stars (40%): You will select a target, take observations, and prepare a report on your results.
+Observing Variable Stars (40%): You will select a variable star in need of observations, take those observations, analyze your data, and prepare a report on your results.

 Your final grade is determined by transforming your overall percentage to the 4.0 scale.
 A percentage score of at least 60% is required for credit.
 A score of 70% guarantees a 2.0 or higher, an 80% guarantees a 3.2 or higher, and a 95% guarantees a 4.0.
 Note that a 2.0 or higher is required to receive credit toward the astronomy degree or if you have chosen Satisfactory/Not-Satisfactory grading.